Workday Integration Consulting

 Matthew Hurley

-I'm a solo Workday Integration consultant with 9+ years of experience across HCM, Benefits, Payroll, Absence, Talent, Time Tracking, Recruiting, and Student modules.
-I've maintained environments of 150+ integrations, led complex migrations, and done post-implementation recovery work for organizations that went live and found themselves largely on their own.
+I'm a solo Workday Integration consultant with 10+ years of experience across HCM, Benefits, Payroll, Absence, Talent, Time Tracking, Recruiting, and Student modules.
+I've maintained environments of 150+ integrations across mutliple companies, led complex migrations, and done post-implementation recovery work for organizations that went live and found themselves largely on their own.

-My background is unusual for a developer: I came up through a design program, which means I approach problems differently.
+My background is unusual for a developer: my university education was in a visual design program, which means I approach problems differently.
 Before writing a line of code, I ask whether the problem has been correctly identified.
 Some of my most valuable work has been recognizing that the integration wasn't the real issue — and saving a client from spending time and money on the wrong fix.

 I don't optimize for indispensability.
 Every engagement ends with the client's team more capable of managing their own environment than when I arrived.